Jillian is a mom who has food allergies and years of personal experience to share with the greater food-allergy community.

-This recipe is free of most major allergens, with the exception of wheat, and can be made with a soy and dairy-free butter alternative.
+This recipe is free of most major allergens, with the exception of wheat, and it can be made with a soy- and dairy-free butter alternative.
 I made notes of substitutions, in case you do not have to eliminate milk from your diet.
-Hopefully you can share it with all of your loved ones.
-If you have a gluten free alternative or flour mixture that works well with this recipe, please share your thoughts in the comments!
+Hopefully, you can share it with all of your loved ones.
+If you have a gluten-free alternative or flour mixture that works well with this recipe, please share your thoughts in the comments!

 - 1/3 cup melted dairy-free butter alternative, such as Earth Balance Soy Free*

 - 3 to 3 1/2 cups all purpose flour